 COVID-19’s Impact on Litigation

-The outbreak of COVID-19 is affecting litigation in various ways, ranging from an increased use of remote hearings to general court closures.
-The following is a brief overview of key measures being taken.
+The outbreak of COVID-19 affected litigation in numerous ways, ranging from an increased use of remote hearings to general court closures.
+The following is a brief overview of key measures taken.
 The challenges facing everyone involved in litigation during this period were (and still are, to some extent) unprecedented.
-As the authorities and institutions react, new measures are being put in place almost daily.
-We will update this summary to include additional changes as frequently as possible.
-But in the meantime, if you have specific questions regarding the impact of the measures on existing or new cases, please contact us.
+As the authorities and institutions reacted, new measures were put in place almost daily.
+We tried to update this summary to include additional changes as frequently as possible.
+But if you have specific questions regarding the impact of the measures on existing or new cases, please contact us.

-Both the federal government and state and local governments have issued guidance (and sometimes orders) asking or directing Americans to avoid social gatherings of more than a certain number of people, limit discretionary travel, and wear protective masks when they have to be in public places while the public health state of emergency exists.
-Other health measures have also been implemented.
+Both the federal government and state and local governments issued guidance (and sometimes orders) asking or directing Americans to avoid social gatherings of more than a certain number of people, limit discretionary travel, and wear protective masks when they had to be in public places while the public health state of emergency existed.
+Other health measures were also implemented.

-- The Administrative Office of the U.S. Courts, which has put together a task force to share information and guidance, told all federal courts to make preparations for the pandemic by replacing meetings with teleconferences and requiring staff to stay home at the first sign of symptoms.
+- The Administrative Office of the U.S. Courts, which put together a task force to share information and guidance, told all federal courts to make preparations for the pandemic by replacing meetings with teleconferences and requiring staff to stay home at the first sign of symptoms.

 - Other appeals courts introduced similar measures.
 For example, in the Federal Circuit Court of Appeals, all cases scheduled for the April 2020 session were conducted remotely, and that continued for some time.
 The emergency steps included closing the courthouse to the public, having most staff work remotely and holding oral arguments by telephone.

 - On May 1, 2020, the U.S. District Chief Judge for the Northern District of Georgia issued an order continuing the suspension of civil and criminal jury trials, grand jury proceedings and jury summonses in the Northern District of Georgia through May 29, 2020.